Analysis | Kayleigh McEnany’s latest briefing is a case study in gaslighting, whataboutism and false claims

 Next came another of Trump’s Twitter exploits, in which he has pushed for a reexamination of a baseless conspiracy theory about MSNBC host Joe Scarborough’s role in the death of an aide who previously served in his congressional office.

-The widower of the aide has asked Twitter to take down Trump’s tweets, saying Trump “has taken something that does not belong to him — the memory of my dead wife — and perverted it for perceived political gain.”
+The widower of the aide has asked Twitter to take down Trump’s tweets, saying the president “has taken something that does not belong to him — the memory of my dead wife — and perverted it for perceived political gain.”

-Rather than defend the tweets, though, McEnany tried to divert attention to something else entirely, playing up an interview Scarborough had given in 2003 in which radio host Don Imus joked about killing an intern with whom the recently retired Scarborough had hypothetically had an affair.
+Rather than defend the tweets, though, McEnany tried to divert attention to something else entirely, playing up an interview Scarborough gave in 2003 in which radio host Don Imus joked about killing an intern with whom the recently retired Scarborough had hypothetically had an affair.

-“I would note that the president said this morning that this is not an original Trump thought, and it is not, in fact,” McEnany said.
-In “2003 on Don Imus, his show, it was Don Imus and Joe Scarborough that joked about killing an intern, joked and laughed about it.
+“I would note that the president said this morning that this is not an original Trump thought, and it is not, in fact,” McEnany said. “[In] 2003 on Don Imus, his show, it was Don Imus and Joe Scarborough that joked about killing an intern, joked and laughed about it.
 So that was, I’m sure, pretty hurtful to Lori’s family.”

 The gaslighting practically slaps you across the face.
 Whatever you think about how Scarborough handled the line of questioning from Imus, it does nothing to change the fact that Trump has elevated this conspiracy theory 17 years hence.
-The aide wasn’t even an intern.
+The aide, Lori Klausutis, wasn’t an intern.
 There remains absolutely no evidence of Scarborough’s involvement, and there are myriad reasons that it’s baseless.

-McEnany didn’t dwell on the substance of the claims, mind you; she sought instead to suggest that Scarborough’s answers to Imus’s questioning either implicated him in something or were just as bad as what Trump is doing today.
+McEnany didn’t dwell on the substance of the claims, mind you; she sought instead to suggest that Scarborough’s answers to Imus’s questioning implicated him in something or were just as bad as what Trump is doing today.

-Even if you somehow accept that McEnany wasn’t trying to seed doubt about Scarborough’s supposed role in the former aide’s death, though, it’s a striking bit of whataboutism.
-Yes, the president is trafficking in this baseless theorizing about a murder plot, but look at what Scarborough himself said about this!
+Even if you somehow accept that McEnany wasn’t trying to seed doubt about Scarborough’s supposed role in the former aide’s death, though, it’s a striking bit of whataboutism: Yes, the president is trafficking in this baseless theorizing about a murder plot, but look at what Scarborough said about this!

 McEnany saved perhaps her biggest whopper for late in the briefing.
-After being pressed on these things, McEnany sought out a more friendly line of questioning from One America News’s Chanel Rion, a pro-Trump reporter who has flouted White House press corps social distancing guidelines and has trafficked in conspiracy theories that the coronavirus began in the United States.
+After being pressed on these things, she sought out a more friendly line of questioning from One America News Network’s Chanel Rion, a pro-Trump reporter who has flouted White House press corps social distancing guidelines and has trafficked in conspiracy theories that the coronavirus began in the United States.

 Rion asked McEnany about former CIA director John Brennan, at which point McEnany lodged a baseless claim about the Steele dossier full of unverified claims about Russia and Trump.